 We must note here that you usually have to go through with these formal reviews within a strict time line.
 If your formal request is denied, there is one more effort that could pay off.
 Each state has its own department of insurance that works to ensure that consumers are protected and that the regulatory processes of the insurance companies are fair.
 So, a call to your state's insurance department might help.

-For more information about health insurance claims, check out the links on the next page.
+For more information about health insurance claims, check out the links below.